CSE 490R Course Review

 Particle Filter

-The particle filter is an alternative nonparametric implementation of the Bayes filter.
-The key idea is to represent the posterior $bel(x_t)$ by a set of random state samples (particles) drawn from this posterior.
+The particle filter is an alternative, non-parametric implementation of the Bayes filter.
+The key idea is to approximate the posterior $bel(x_t)$ by a set of random state samples (particles) drawn from it.

-We first sample $x_t$ from the state transition distribution, then calculate the importance factor, $w_t$.
-In the next loop, we do the resampling/importance sampling, to change the distribution of particles from $\overline{bel}(x_t)$ to $bel(x_t)$.
+We first sample $x_t$ from the state transition distribution, then calculate the importance factor $w_t$.
+In the next loop, we perform resampling (more specifically importance sampling) to change the distribution of particles from $\overline{bel}(x_t)$ to $bel(x_t)$.

 Resample

-Resampling can cause high-variance (low-entropy) problem, where particles are depleted.
+Resampling can lead to a high-variance (low-entropy) problem, where particles are depleted.
 Possible fixes:

-1. If the variance of weights low, don’t resample.
+1. If the variance of weights is low, don’t resample.

 2. Use low-variance sampling.